If you’re thinking about pursuing a medical profession, you may be considering becoming a medical assistant or a nurse.

 Medical Assistant Overview

-Medical assistants work under the license of a physician in an office or clinic.
+Medical assistants—sometimes referred to as medical assistant technicians—work under the license of a physician in an office or clinic.

 Some common responsibilities of medical assistants include:

 - Handle billing